MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 The C++23 named modules `std` and `std.compat` are now available when compiling with `/std:c++20`.

+For a broader summary of changes made to the C++ Standard Library, see [STL Changelog VS 2022 17.8](https://github.com/microsoft/STL/wiki/Changelog#vs-2022-178-preview-3).

 ## <a name="improvements_177"></a> Conformance improvements in Visual Studio 2022 version 17.7

 Visual Studio 2022 version 17.7 contains the following highlighted conformance improvements, bug fixes, and behavior changes in the Microsoft C/C++ compiler.
-For a more detailed summary of changes made to the Standard Template Library, see [STL Changelog VS 2022 17.7](https://github.com/microsoft/STL/wiki/Changelog#vs-2022-177).

 ### C++ Standard Library

 The `<print>` library is now supported.
 See [P2093R14 Formatted output](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2093r14.html).

 Implemented `views::cartesian_product`.

+For a broader summary of changes made to the Standard Template Library, see [STL Changelog VS 2022 17.7](https://github.com/microsoft/STL/wiki/Changelog#vs-2022-177).

 ### `using` conformance